Fir3eye/2-Tier-flask-app/README.md

 docker run -d --name flaskapp -v mysql-data:/var/lib/mysql -v ./message.sql:/docker-entrypoint-initdb.d/message.sql --network=twotier -e MYSQL_HOST=mysql -e MYSQL_USER=root -e MYSQL_PASSWORD=admin -e MYSQL_DB=mydb -p 5000:5000 flaskapp:latest
 ```

-## Notes
+## 📒Notes📒

-- Make sure to replace placeholders (e.g., `your_username`, `your_password`, `your_database`) with your actual MySQL configuration.
+- 🚩Make sure to replace placeholders (e.g., `your_username`, `your_password`, `your_database`) with your actual MySQL configuration.

-- This is a basic setup for demonstration purposes.
+- 🚩This is a basic setup for demonstration purposes.
 In a production environment, you should follow best practices for security and performance.

-- Be cautious when executing SQL queries directly.
+- 🚩Be cautious when executing SQL queries directly.
 Validate and sanitize user inputs to prevent vulnerabilities like SQL injection.

-- If you encounter issues, check Docker logs and error messages for troubleshooting.
+- 🚩If you encounter issues, check Docker logs and error messages for troubleshooting.

 ```